freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/020_Indentation/+page.md

 <script>
     import Note from "$lib/notes/Note.svelte";
-     let self;
 </script>

 # Projections and Indentation

-The indentation you use in a projection is taken into account.
+The indentation you use in a projection is taken into account in the display.
 Thus, in the following example `literal text` will appear indented 8 spaces from `This is`.

 ```ts